erawijantari/RPyId/Notes/20200112_RPyID4th/4th_DataViz_ggplotR.md

 at low resolution, which will not be accepted by many journals and will not scale well for posters.

-Instead, use the ggsave() function, which allows you easily change the dimension and resolution of your plot by adjusting the appropriate arguments (width, height and dpi).
+Instead, use the `ggsave()`\* function, which allows you easily change the dimension and resolution of your plot by adjusting the appropriate arguments (width, height and dpi). \*if the plot is not defined, the `ggsave()` will plot the last generated plot.

 Make sure you have the fig/ folder in your working directory.